Understanding What it Means to be a Breast Cancer Advocate

 What is the Main Purpose of a Patient Advocate?

-A patient advocate’s main purpose is to be a trusted guide and supporter throughout the cancer journey.
+A patient advocate’s primary purpose is to serve as a trusted guide and supporter throughout the cancer journey.
 They act as a bridge between patients and the complex healthcare system.
 Here’s what they typically do:

 Having a patient advocate feels like having a knowledgeable friend by your side.
-They help you feel less overwhelmed and more confident in facing the challenges ahead.
+They help you feel less overwhelmed and more confident to face the challenges ahead.

 Why Advocacy Matters in Breast Cancer Prevention